innodatalabs/redlite/README.md

 run(model=model, dataset=dataset, metric=metric)
 ```

-Note: the code above uses OpenAI API.
+_Note: the code above uses OpenAI model via their API.
-You will need to register with OpenAI and get an API access key, then set it in the environment as `OPENAI_API_KEY`.
+You will need to register with OpenAI and get an API access key, then set it in the environment as `OPENAI_API_KEY`._

 ## Goals